Troubleshooting VSS

 • VSS snapshotting does not work over network paths.
 Instead of trying to snapshot over a network, install the client software onto the device which holds the original data.

-• VSS issues can occur if another backup software is also running, and has prevented the Comet VSS writer from working.
+• VSS issues can occur if another backup software is also running, and has prevented the Magnus Box VSS writer from working.
 Stop the other software to see if the issue persists.

 • VSS issues are often accompanied by an error code in the form of 0xXXXXXXXX.
 This is an externally-originating code, which will often signify why the VSS writer failed.
 Research this error code for solutions to the problem.